CUBRID/cubrid-manual/en/sql/dblink.rst

 CUBRID Constraints
 ------------------
 *   ENUM, BLOB, CLOB, and SET types are not supported in the select statement.
-*   If the set parameters of the local DB and remote DB are different, undesirable results may occur.
+*   If the system parameters of the local DB and remote DB are different, undesirable results may occur.

 .. note::
-    Heterogeneous DBMS common constraints
+    Common constraints of Heterogeneous DBMS.

     *   The gateway must use the Unicode-only ODBC Driver of the heterogeneous remote database (Oracle/MySQL/MariaDB).
-    *   Among ODBC types, SQL_INTERVAL, SQL_GUID, SQL_BIT, SQL_BINARY, SQL_VARBINARY, and SQL_LONGVARBINARY are not supported types. (graph)
+    *   Among ODBC types, SQL_INTERVAL, SQL_GUID, SQL_BIT, SQL_BINARY, SQL_VARBINARY, and SQL_LONGVARBINARY are not supported types.
-    *   The maximum string length for one column is only 16M.
+    *   The maximum string length for one column is 16M.
-    *   In DML statements such as INSERT, UPDATE, DELETE, and MERGE, if the built-in functions not supported by CUBRID are not in the form of function (parameter 1, …, parameter N) as shown below, a query error occurs.
+    *   In DML statements such as INSERT, UPDATE, DELETE, and MERGE, if the built-in functions not supported by CUBRID and are not in the form of function (parameter 1, …, parameter N) as below, the query results error.

         Example: the convert function of MySQL and MariaDB: convert('binary' using binary)